 Mass Effect Showed Me What Video Games Could Be

 The Mass Effect Trilogy changed my life in ways that I can’t describe.
 They’re special to me and I love them.
 They showed me how villains can be mysterious or dare I say elusive yet still play a major role.
 They built a world that I was lost in for hours growing up as a young teenager.
 Reading the whole Codex.
 Running around the entire Citadel.
 Making sure to speak to my companions for their story and missions.
 Buying all the DLC I could.
 I completely immersed myself into its universe.

-I understand why the 3rd game in the series gets so much hate; I understand that Shepard was out of character and it was underwhelming to so many but honestly, I didn’t care about that then and I don’t care about it now.
+I understand why the third game in the series gets so much hate; I understand that Shepard was out of character, and it was underwhelming to so many but honestly, I didn’t care about that then and I don’t care about it now.
 I loved every moment of it and the rest of the Mass Effect Trilogy.
-And, I still do.
+And I still do.